mahavedalla/mahavedalla/docs/questions/ditthi/Is belief in rebirth required to be a disciple 1d8e99d09112815c8367d185cdd2229b.md

-# Is belief in rebirth required to be a disciple?
+Question: Is belief in rebirth required to be a disciple?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -